IzaacMammadov/docs.urbit.org/content/courses/hoon-school/E-types.md

 ### Generic Cells

-The `^` ket symbol is used to indicate the type for cells (i.e., the set of all cells).
+The `^` ket symbol is used to indicate the type for cells (i.e. the set of all cells).
 We can use it for casting as we did with atom auras, like `@ux` and `@t`: